-Yes, you should notify your insurance company of a crash, regardless of fault and the amount of damages sustained.
-There are several coverages to your insurance policy that you may want to use.
-To utilize any of these, you must reach out to your insurer and report any injuries or property damage.
+Yes, you should notify your insurance company of a crash, regardless of fault, and include the amount of damages sustained.
+There are several coverages to your insurance policy that may help you recover compensation for your damages.
+To obtain this compensation, however, you must first notify your insurer of any injuries or property damage.

-For instance, if your car becomes totaled and you have gap insurance, you could use it to cover the difference between what you owe on your car loan and what your insurance company will help pay for the car.
-You may have extended liability insurance coverage to help cover medical bills, damage to your car and personal items, or protection in the event you are injured by an uninsured or hit-and-run driver.
+Say, for instance, that your car becomes totaled.
+If you purchased gap insurance, you could use it to cover the difference between what you owe on your car loan and what your insurance company agrees to pay for the damages.
+You may also have extended liability insurance coverage to help cover your medical bills, vehicle damage and personal items.
+This coverage also provides protection if you are injured by an uninsured or hit-and-run driver.

 Get Answers to Your Legal Questions Today

-If you have been involved in a crash, you may be eligible to file a claim against the other driver to pursue compensation for your damages.
+If you have been involved in a crash, you may be eligible to pursue compensation for your damages.
 At Greg Monforton & Partners, we know how to build a strong case for maximum compensation.
-Our lawyers have successfully recovered over $150 million for our clients.
+Our lawyers have successfully recovered $300 million for our clients.

-A reputable Windsor car accident lawyer from our firm is here to answer any legal questions you may have after reviewing your situation.
-We charge nothing up front if we are hired to represent you and no fees unless we help obtain compensation for you.
+Our Windsor car accident lawyers are experienced and prepared to answer any legal questions you may have about your situation.
+We charge nothing up front if we represent you and only collect our fees if we first obtain compensation for you.